RoseauTechnologies/Roseau_Load_Flow/doc/models/Bus.md

 # The neutral of the voltage source is fixed at potential 0
 pref = PotentialRef(id="pref", element=bus1, phase="n")

-# Create a short circuit on bus2 between phases "a" and "b"
+# Create a short-circuit on bus2 between phases "a" and "b"
 bus2.add_short_circuit("a", "b")

 # Create a network and solve a load flow